ndarci/pomidaq-timelapse/timelapse/README.md

 ### timesteps

 `-t` or `--timesteps`.
 Positive integer representing number of timesteps to capture for the time lapse.
-Default 10.
+Default 24.

 ### period

 `-p` or `--period`.
 Positive integer representing period in **seconds** between time lapse snapshots.
-Default 60.
+Default 3600 (1 hour).

+### imgformat
+`-f` or `--imgformat`.
+String representing image format to use when saving time lapse frames ['png', 'jpg', 'tiff'].
+Default 'png'.

+### merge

+`-m` or `--merge`.
+Merge mode takes a previously recorded set of images (must be provided using option `-d`) and merges them into a video at each working distance.
+This option is mainly useful for creating a video after the time lapse fails partway through.

 ## Known Issues and Development Areas